giulioborghesi/metrosampler/README.md

 The sampling algorithm is implemented by class `MetroSampler`.
 This class provides a minimal API with a single method, `sample`, which takes as arguments the number of samples to generate and the number of steps by which the Markov chain is advanced before generating a sample.
-A minimal usage examples is provided below:
+A minimal usage example is provided below:

     sampler = sr.MetroSampler(posterior, x0, covariance)
     vals, accepted, total = sampler.sample(2000, 100)